 3. Have a clear vision of WHAT you want

 Knowing our reason why can help us with a clearer vision of what we want.
-Much like having a photo, in our head or literally, of our dream holiday can help us get it, so does having a vision of what foods we want in our fridge and pantry.
+Much like having a photo, of our dream holiday can help us get it, so does having a vision of what foods we want in our fridge and pantry.
 Adding the emotions activated by the vision will help us remember this vision.
 Some emotions may be love for our family as we prepare nourishing food, or joy as we socialise over a good meal.

 Explain in detail this vision to your family.
 They may unknowingly have the same or a very similar vision.